 Ownership and holding of Absolutely Protected Wildlife

-This Approval gives the Approval Holder the right to hold absolutely protected wildlife for no longer than 12 hours in accordance with the terms and conditions of the Approval, but the wildlife remains the property of the Crown.
+This Approval gives the Approval Holder the right to hold absolutely protected wildlife for temporary periods as determined by the SEQE in accordance with the terms and conditions of the Approval, but the wildlife remains the property of the Crown.
 This includes any dead wildlife, live wildlife, any parts thereof, any eggs or progeny of the wildlife, genetic material and any replicated genetic material.

 Unless expressly authorised by the Grantor in writing, the Approval Holder must not donate, sell or otherwise transfer to any third party any wildlife, material, including any genetic material, or any material propagated or cloned from such material, collected under this Approval.